 Most of us tend to like it when we do things well, win, feel confident, assured, or loved.
 We enjoy reflecting on these experiences and positive interpersonal exchanges.
 Psychologists often call these experiences egosyntonic; they fit in with our self-image.
 However, other experiences that are not quite so positive in nature which reveal our less than urbane qualities or inferiorities are more egodystonic; they do not fit with what we like to experience as “me”.

-The truth is everyone acts out sometimes, on some level of the spectrum.
-But when your behavior feels out of control, and you experience true powerlessness to act any other way in that moment – you know you have hit shadow material.
-True shadow behavior feels very strong, historical, and almost robotic.
+True Shadow energy, thinking and behavior feels somewhat uncontainable, even uncontrollable.
+When your behavior feels out of control, but strangely familiar, or historical in nature or you experience true powerlessness to act any other way in that moment – you know you have hit Shadow material.

 In his Collected Works, Carl Jung says about the Shadow: